atenagm1375/webapp-arch/README.md

 depending on how the function is programmed.
 To define a mapping between the url `/hello` and a function, we can simply use the `url` function.
-This function takes two parameters (actually many but currently we're concerned with these two parameters).
-A string containing a URL and a function.
+This function takes two parameters (actually many but currently we're concerned with these two parameters): A string containing a URL and a function.
 But we don't have any function yet, so let's create one.

 Create a python module in the `helloworld` directory and name it something like